FCC-Sierra-Pacific-Power-NV-Energy/Plug-in--aws/snapshot/README.md

 - Step Execution: Drop-down that sets the step execution behavior.
 By default, steps execute automatically.
 However, you can set the step to execute only for specific conditions.
 - Snapshot Name: Input field for the name of the snapshot to create
 - Description: (Optional) Input field for Snapshot description
-- Capture Memory option
+- Capture Memory option (VMware Only)
-- Quiesce Filesystem option
+- Quiesce Filesystem option (VMware Only)

 See the vCenter Client documentation for more information on the Capture Memory and Quiesce Filesystem options.